Kaiser’s Medicare Advantage Plans Review

 - MinuteClinic: While traveling, members can visit approved MinuteClinics for urgent care needs.

 Did You Know?
 Almost all Kaiser plans come with prescription drug coverage, which means that you won’t have to spend more on a stand-alone Part D plan.

-Medicare Advantage plan costs vary widely based on your location and health requirements, regardless of the insurance provider you choose.
-Many Kaiser plans have no monthly premium and offer $0 copays for most routine services.
+Medicare Advantage plan costs vary widely based on your location and health requirements, regardless of the insurance carrier you choose.
+Nearly half of all Kaiser plans have no monthly premium and offer $0 copays for most routine services.
 For those that do have a premium, the nationwide average is a little over $70 per month.
 However, this will inevitably vary based on where you live and the details of your plan.

 Did You Know?
-Kaiser prides itself on offering plans with low or no annual deductibles, which could save you thousands of dollars per year on medical expenses!
+Kaiser prides itself on offering plans with low or no annual deductibles, which could save you on medical expenses every year!

 If you already have a Kaiser Medicare Advantage plan, you can sign up to use the Kaiser mobile app with your Kaiser account.
 The application will allow you to ask questions and send messages directly to your local doctor’s office.
 For additional customer service, you can call a Kaiser Permanente Medicare specialist seven days a week between the hours of 8 a.m. and 8 p.m.
 If you are interested in acquiring a Part C plan with Kaiser, you can also search for a local agent on their website.